DFE-Digital/get-to-an-answer/docs/architecture/adr/001-azure-elz-terraform-subnet-workaround.md

 }
 ```

-- The other suggestion was to use association, but this too was unsuccessful:
+- Another suggestion was to use association resource, but this was also unsuccessful:

 ```terraform
 resource "azurerm_subnet_network_security_group_association" "default" {